China says will ‘safeguard interests’ over balloon shootdown

 The size of the Chinese balloon in the U.S., as well as the equipment attached to it, had all drawn intense speculation as to its purpose.
 Along with Washington, most security experts dismissed Beijing’s assertions that the balloon was intended for meteorological rather than spying purposes.

-But it doesn’t look like any weather balloon that Cheng Ming-Dean, head of Taiwan’s Central Weather Bureau, has seen.
+But it doesn’t look like any weather balloon that Cheng Ming-dian, head of Taiwan’s Central Weather Bureau, has seen.

 “In the meteorology world, I haven’t found a person who has seen or heard of a weather balloon that looks like this,” Cheng said.